ideo/avocado/README.md

 ###Feedback
-If you have any thoughts or contributions for how we can continue to evolve this experiment, feel free to share your ideas here on  GitHub​ or​ [tweet to @AvocadoByIDEO](https://twitter.com/AvocadoByIDEO).
+If you have any thoughts or contributions for how we can continue to evolve this experiment, feel free to share your ideas here on  GitHub​ or​ <a href="https://twitter.com/AvocadoByIDEO" target="_blank">tweet to @AvocadoByIDEO</a>.